DOAJ/doaj/docs/system/INSTALL.md

 Elasticsearch documentation can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/setup.html#setup-installation).

-You can check whether it's running via `curl localhost:9200` by pointing your browser to [http://localhost:9200](http://localhost:9200) - you should see a basic JSON response telling you what version you're running.
+You can check whether it's running via `curl localhost:9200` or by pointing your browser to [http://localhost:9200](http://localhost:9200) - you should see a basic JSON response telling you what version you're running.

 ## Redis